awslabs/dgl-ke/docs/source/train.rst

   - ``--has_edge_importance``
     Allow providing edge importance score for each edge during training.
 The positive score and negative scores will be adjusted as score = score * edge_importance.

-  - ``--loss_genre {Logistic, Hinge, Softplus, Logsigmoid, BCE[not supported yet]}``
+  - ``--loss_genre {Logistic, Hinge, Logsigmoid, BCE}``
     The loss functions provided by DGL-KE.
+Default loss is Logistic

   - ``--margin`` or ``-m``
     The margin value for hinge loss.

   - ``--neg_label {0, -1}``
-    The label for negative sample.
-Normally use -1 for Logsigmoid, Logistic, etc.
+    The label for negative sample is related to loss function. -1 for Logsigmoid, Logistic, 0 for BCE.

   - ``-pw`` or ``--pairwise``
-    Use relative loss between positive score and negative score
+    Use relative loss between positive score and negative score.
+Note only Logistic, Hinge support pairwise loss.